 What Does the Role of a Hotel Mystery Shopper Entail?

-- Taking note of things, you noticed upon arrival – For example, did the grounds appear properly maintained?
-Did you feel warmly welcomed by staff members?
+Taking note of things you noticed upon arrival.
+For example, were the ground properly maintained?
+How were you welcomed by staff members?
 Did you encounter any problems during check-in?

-- Documenting things you noticed during your stay – For example, what was the attitude of your housekeeper?
-Was the condition of your room when you first entered pleasing to the eye?
+Documenting things you noticed during your stay.
+For example, what was the attitude of your housekeeper?
+What condition was your room in?
+Was it clean?
+What about the decor?

-Did the hotel provide all the amenities listed?
-Such as entertainment, gym, meeting rooms.
+Additional details you will be asked to report on during your stay include questions like did the hotel provide all the amenities (such as entertainment, gym, meeting rooms, restaurants etc) listed?
 Was the food in the restaurants of good standard?
 What was the response you got when you asked for room service?
 Did the appearance of the walkways suggest that they were regularly cleaned?

-A Hotel Mystery Shopper salary to the best of my knowledge does not have a standard set price that you will be paid as the job itself is highly dependent on a number of external factors such as who you work for, how long the job takes, and the exact assignment you are given to do.
+Bear in mind that this number fluctuates significantly depending on a number of external factors such as who you work for, how long the job takes, and the exact assignment you are given to do.

 Just to add that a Hotel Mystery Shopper is not to be mistaken for an official Hotel Reviewer which can be a very lucrative full-time position, with the national average in the US being around $52,000 if you are recruited directly through a hotel parent company.

 Is a Hotel Mystery Shopper Job Right for You?

 A job as a Hotel Mystery Shopper will not be for everyone.